-Applications must be prepared in accordance with the instructions below.
+Applications must be prepared in accordance with the specified instructions (see link above).
 Successful applicants should provide evidence of their ability to work in an international, interdisciplinary research environment and of their ability to publish at a high international level.
 In the application documents, applicants must also indicate how they plan to participate in the interdisciplinary cooperation central for the Collegium as an institute of advanced study.
 Relevant evidence may be provided by reference to publications, academic activities or participation in research projects or posts at research institutes, or in the research proposal itself.
 Planned or existing cooperation with researchers of the University of Helsinki may be explained in the letter of motivation, in which the applicants are asked to explain why the University of Helsinki is a suitable environment for their research.

 The Collegium does not consider research plans that propose to rewrite the applicant’s PhD thesis as a book.
 The Collegium will not grant two consecutive funding periods to one researcher.
 If an applicant has been at the Collegium before, at least five years must have passed after the previous fellowship term, and the applicant must justify why they ought to be accepted for another funding period.

 The maximum length of the abstract is 4000 characters, including spaces.
 The number of characters used must be indicated at the end of the abstract.
 The abstract must contain: